Embroidery: Machine embroidery

-The development of machine embroidery and its mass production came about in stages during the Industrial Revolution.
+Mass-produced machine embroidery emerged in the early 20th century.
+As embroidery shifted from personalized craft to mechanical output during the Industrial Revolution, the craft developed into a structured industry centered on large-scale production.
 The first embroidery machine was the hand embroidery machine, invented in France in 1832 by Josué Heilmann.
 The next evolutionary step was the schiffli embroidery machine.
 The latter borrowed from the sewing machine and the Jacquard loom to fully automate its operation.
 The manufacture of machine-made embroideries in St. Gallen in eastern Switzerland flourished in the latter half of the 19th century.
 Both St. Gallen, Switzerland and Plauen, Germany were important centers for machine embroidery and embroidery machine development.
 Many Swiss and Germans immigrated to Hudson county, New Jersey in the early twentieth century and developed a machine embroidery industry there.
 Shiffli machines have continued to evolve and are still used for industrial scale embroidery.

 Contemporary embroidery is stitched with a computerized embroidery machine using patterns digitized with embroidery software.
 In machine embroidery, different types of "fills" add texture and design to the finished work.
-Machine embroidery is used to add logos and monograms to business shirts or jackets, gifts, and team apparel as well as to decorate household linens, draperies, and decorator fabrics that mimic the elaborate hand embroidery of the past.
+Machine embroidery is used to add logos and monograms to business shirts or jackets, gifts, and team apparel as well as to decorate household items for the bed and bath and other linens, draperies, and decorator fabrics that mimic the elaborate hand embroidery of the past.

 Machine embroidery is most typically done with rayon thread, although polyester thread can also be used.
-Cotton thread, on the other hand, is prone to breaking and should be avoided if under 30 wt.
+Cotton thread, on the other hand, is prone to breaking and is avoided.

 There has also been a development in free hand machine embroidery, new machines have been designed that allow for the user to create free-motion embroidery which has its place in textile arts, quilting, dressmaking, home furnishings and more.
 Users can use the embroidery software to digitize the digital embroidery designs.
 These digitized design are then transferred to the embroidery machine with the help of a flash drive and then the embroidery machine embroiders the selected design onto the fabric.

-Resurgence of hand embroidery

-Since the late 2010s, there has been an exponential growth in the popularity of embroidering by hand.
-As a result of visual media such as Pinterest and Instagram, artists are able to share their work more extensively, which has inspired younger generations to pick up needle and threads.

-Contemporary embroidery artists believe hand embroidery has grown in popularity as a result of an increasing need for relaxation and digitally disconnecting practices.

-Modern hand embroidery, as opposed to cross-stitching, is characterized by a more "liberal" approach, where stitches are more freely combined in unconventional ways to create various textures and designs.